gitbito/CLI/README.md

 1. Unicode characters (using other languages) might not be readily supported on command prompt if you are on Windows 10 or below.
 You can run command ```chcp 936``` in cmd prior to using bito to support unicode characters in Windows 10 or below (To undo the settings done here you can follow this [link](https://share.bito.co/static/share?aid=8e535e57-d57f-4e03-a692-cf81a98fa6d2)).
 2. IF you are on Windows 11 then you shouldn't encounter any such issues.

-### Using Homebrew for Bito CLI:
-1. Before using homebrew, please make sure that you uninstall any previously installed versions of Bito CLI using the uninstall script provided [here](https://github.com/gitbito/CLI#uninstalling-bito-cli).
-2. Once above is done then you can use following commands to install Bito CLI using homebrew:
-    - First tap the CLI repo using ```brew tap gitbito/bitocli```, this should be a one time action and not required every time.
-    - Now you can install Bito CLI using following command:
-        - ```brew install bito-cli``` - this should install Bito CLI based upon your machine architecture.
-    - To update Bito CLI to the latest version, use following commands:
-        - Please make sure you always do ```brew update``` before upgrading to avoid any errors.
-        - ```brew update``` - this will update all the required packages before upgrading.
-        - ```brew upgrade bito-cli``` - once above is done, this will update Bito CLI to the latest version.
-    - To uninstall Bito CLI you can either use the uninstall command from [here](https://github.com/gitbito/CLI#uninstalling-bito-cli) or use following commands:
-        - ```brew uninstall bito-cli``` - this should uninstall Bito CLI completely from your system.

 ## License ##

 Copyright (C) 2021, Bito Inc - All Rights Reserved